AdamMeyers/The_Termolator/README_termolator_add_ons.txt

       version of .out_term_list.
 The terms not occuring in 3 or more files are removed.
       -- this is created via the UNIX utility "grep"
 3) Files used include:
-   -- run_term_map.sh (the shell script to be run with 5 arguments) -- make_io_file.py -- program used for getting various input file
+   -- run_term_map.sh (the shell script to be run with 6 arguments) -- make_io_file.py -- program used for getting various input file
       lists (also used by the main run_termolator.sh script) -- run_term_map.py -- the main python script for run_term_map -- get_term_maps.py -- the main functions used by run_term_map.py

 4) Sample command inside of patent-test subdirectory:
-   ../run_term_map.sh foreground.list surgery.out_term_list surgery . ..
+   ../run_term_map.sh foreground.list surgery.out_term_list surgery . .. en
    (where .. refers to the main termolator directory containing patent-test
     and . refers to patent-test).